mikeal/block-box/README.md

     the HEADER.
 * Some are designed to implement block storage.
 * Some are designed to implement **hash addresses indexes** (pointers from one hash address to another).
+* Since all of this is accomplished in the form of addressing, all of these forms retain the appearance of a BLOCK themselves which enables recursive composition that can be used for streaming and aggregation protocols.

+You can tell the `block-box` retains the benefits of determinism throughout because all the characteristics of pure functional systems show up :)

 ## BLOCK

 Each individual BLOCK is encoded in two sections.
 The first section is the CID_PREFIX information related to the hash DIGEST.
-This is encoded as 4 VARINTs `[ CIDv, CODEC, MULTIHASH_CODE, MULTIHASH_LENGTH, ]`.
+This is encoded as 4 VARINTs `[ CIDv, CODEC, MULTIHASH_CODE, MULTIHASH_LENGTH ]`.
-CIDv0 is encoded as `[ 0, 0, MULTIHASH_CODE, MULTIHASH_LENGTH ]`
+CIDv0 is encoded as `[ 0, 0, 0, SHA256_HASH_LENGTH ]`.
-where only the MULTIHASH_CODE allowed in CIDv0 is permitted.

 The BLOCK_LENGTH is never in this section, **the OFFSET and BLOCK_LENGTH are only ever encoded into the DIGESTS section**.
-So the rest of the data is the BYTE data that validates with against the refering `multihash`.
+So the rest of the data is the BYTE data that validates against the refering `multihash`.

 It should be noted at this point the BOX standard is recursive!